Editorial Team

 We direct readers to read and heed the Calls to Action from The Truth and Reconciliation Commission of Canada and the The National Inquiry into Missing and Murdered Indigenous Women and Girls Commission of Canada.

-Metatron Press is proudly committed to the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).
+Metatron Press is committed to the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).